• Skip to primary navigation

 • Sour cream

-• Preheat the oven to 375ºF.
+1. Preheat the oven.
 Grease and line the bottom of a 9-inch springform pan.

-• Take the remaining 15 cherries and pit and halve them, set them apart from the quartered cherries.
+4. Take the remaining 15 cherries and pit and halve them.
+Set them apart from the quartered cherries.

-• In a small bowl, combine the dry ingredients and set aside.
+5. In a medium bowl, combine the dry ingredients and set aside.

-• Fold in the quartered cherries to the batter.
+10. Fold the quartered cherries into the batter.

 Tips:

 • The cake has a delicate almond flavour coming from the ground almonds as well as from the pure almond extract.
-Pure almond extract imparts a delightful nutty flavour to your baked goods, and a little goes a long way.
+Adding pure almond extract to the batter adds a delightful nutty flavour to your baked goods.
+But a little goes a long way, so be sure to measure carefully.

-• If you don't have a cherry pitter, you can use a small paring knife to cut around the cherry, split it in half and remove the pit with your fingers.
+• If you don't have a cherry pitter, you can use a small paring knife to cut around the cherry.
+Simply split the cherry in half and remove the pit with your fingers.

 Slice of Cherry Almond Cake with a dusting of powdered sugar on white dish.

-This Cherry Almond Cake is perfect served at room temperature with a hot cup of coffee or tea.
-I like to serve it with a light dusting of powdered sugar but you can also serve it with a scoop of vanilla ice cream.
+This fresh cherry and almond cake is perfect served at room temperature with a hot cup of coffee or tea.
+It can be served with a light dusting of powdered sugar or a scoop of vanilla ice cream.

 Enjoy!